roliestpoliest/music_library/README.md

               WHERE a.artist_id = NEW.artist_id
               END;

-f.
-Automatically decrese the number of follower when a user follows an artist
+5. Automatically decrese the number of follower when a user follows an artist

           CREATE TRIGGER reduce_follower_count
               AFTER DELETE ON followed_artists FOR EACH ROW